ericausente/github-actions-cicd/README.md

-# Automating Kubernetes Deployment with GitHub Actions
+# PENDING ENHANCEMENT: Automating Kubernetes Deployment with GitHub Actions
 After successfully building and pushing your Docker image using GitHub Actions, you can further automate the deployment of this image to a Kubernetes cluster.
 This section provides a step-by-step guide on how to set this up.

 ## Prerequisites: